bearsunday/bearsunday.github.io/manuals/1.0/en/js-ui.md

 Run using live updating.
 When the PHP file is changed it will be automatically reloaded, if there is a change in a React component without hitting refresh the component will update.
 If you want to run the app without live updating you can by running `yarn run start`.

-For other commands such `lint` or `test` etc please see [commands](https://github.com/koriym/Koriym.JsUiSkeleton/blob/1.x/README.md#command).
+For other commands such `lint` or `test` etc. please see [commands](https://github.com/koriym/Koriym.JsUiSkeleton/blob/1.x/README.md#command).

 ## Performance

 The ability to save the V8 Snapshot into APC means we can see dramatic performance benefits.
 In `ProdModule` install `ApcSsrModule`.
-ReactJs or your application snapshop is saved in `APCu` and can be reused.
+ReactJs or your application snapshot is saved in `APCu` and can be reused.
 V8 is required.

 ```php?start_inline
 $this->install(new ApcSsrModule);